GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex14_gene_annotation_part2.md

 The program will take 4-4.5 hours to run, so we will submit the jobs and inspect the results tomorrow morning.

 ---
-### Calculate per-sample coverage stats of the filtered prokaryote bins and viral contigs
+### Calculate per-sample coverage stats of the filtered prokaryote bins

 One of the first questions we often ask when studying the ecology of a system is: What are the pattens of abundance and distribution of taxa across the different samples?
 With bins of metagenome-assembled genome (MAG) data, we can investigate this by mapping the quality-filtered unassembled reads back to the refined bins to then generate coverage profiles.
 Genomes in higher abundance in a sample will contribute more genomic sequence to the metagenome, and so the average depth of sequencing coverage for each of the different genomes provides a proxy for abundance in each sample.